How to Take Care of Your Clothes and Make Them Last Longer

 Follow the Labels

 Think twice before snipping your clothing label off.
 While it may be a little itchy, that pesky tag holds the key to knowing how to take care of your clothes and making them last longer.
 All clothing is different, which means it requires different, individualized care if you really want it to last.
 Clothing tags often include important information on how to wash, dry, and store each article of clothing.
+Check the wash care label to determine whether the garment needs to be hand-washed or machine-washed.
 By paying attention to such instructions, you can avoid accidentally damaging your clothes.
+You can also opt for a payn weekly washing machines, which offers you a comprehensive choice of load capacities, fabric type, and spin speeds.